stephengold/Minie/README.md

 equivalent to world coordinates, these recommendations could impact model creation and scene-graph design.
-Physics units should therefore be chosen with care, preferably early in the game-design process.
+Physics units should therefore be chosen with care, preferably early in the development process.

 [Jump to table of contents](#toc)